 (Exhibit No. TW-5)

-The Richardson negotiated rate was a formula based on a concept similar to Sempra’s gross margin fee, was referred to as the daily marketing fee.
+The Richardson negotiated rate was a formula based on a concept similar to Sempra’s gross margin fee, but was referred to as the daily marketing fee.
 The daily marketing fee was calculated by taking Gas Daily’s SoCalGas large packages midpoint at the Winkler Plant receipt point minus the price Richardson actually received from gas sales on a daily basis upon actual deliveries to Mojave/Topock or SoCalGas/Needles.
 This rate, like Sempra’s, was a volumetric rate to be paid only if the gas flowed and would not be charged if the volumes did not flow.
 The rate formula also included a 50 – 50 sharing mechanism.

 Richardson/February 2001/Sub-docket 012: